-Reviews of EHC Plans, discussions with parents about preference and placement enquiry procedures, will all be undertaken by the EHC team at NNC.
+Reviews of EHC Plans, discussions with parents about preference and placement enquiry procedures, will all be undertaken by the EHC team at NNC, not the School Admissions team.
 Placement decisions will be made by the date shown on the scheme timetable in Section 1.
 The admission of children with EHC plans, where the school is named in the plan, will take priority over all other children.